 It’s a good rule to never enter your username or password online to “confirm who you are,” unless you recognize the URL.
 In actuality, you could be sending important information directly to a scammer, who can then access your personal accounts without you being aware of it.

 9. Use a Reliable VPN

-To protect your family’s online privacy further, we recommend using a VPN (virtual private network).
+To protect your family’s online privacy further, we recommend using a top rate VPN (virtual private network).
 Not only can it mask your IP address, but most VPN providers have security features like antivirus software or adblockers to thwart online threats.
 Although not impenetrable, a VPN gives you another layer of protection.
 Some of the best full-featured VPNs available today include NordVPN and IPVanish.